How to Fix Slow External Hard Drive on Mac Without Losing Data - Qiling

 Step 1.
 Launch Qiling CleanGenius and click on Duplicate Finder;

-Drag and drop folders to scan or click Folder icon to add folder for finding duplicate files;
+Drag and drop folders to scan or click the "Folder" icon to add a folder for finding duplicate files.

 Find duplicate files on Mac